Digital terrestrial television in the United Kingdom: Post-switchover

 The clearing and re-allocation of these channels of the spectrum for other services caused some controversy within technical industries, such as wireless microphones, as Ofcom decided to clear channel 69 (854–862 MHz) to match the rest of Europe and make the facilitation of future services easier.

 Further re-allocations of the other freed analogue television channels have not yet occurred, but when implemented will require legislation changes.
 It is likely that if they are sold commercially, they will not only attract interest, but may be bought for millions of pounds due to the high demand for spectrum throughout most of Europe.
-Ofcom have published further information about the auctioned channel in an announcement on their website.
+Ofcom published further information about the auctioned channels.

 OFCOM released their consultation of the future of the 600 MHz and 700 MHz UHF bands beyond 2018 on 16 November 2012.
-This document recommends that the 600 MHz UHF band is allocated to DVB-T2 MPEG-4 Freeview HD services and Whitespace services, allowing a future migration of the existing 700 MHz Freeview allocation to 700 MHz mobile data services (synchronising the bandwidth usage with many other markets in Europe and globally).
+This document recommends that the 600 MHz UHF band is allocated to DVB-T2 MPEG-4 Freeview HD services and "whitespace" services, allowing a future migration of the existing 700 MHz Freeview allocation to 700 MHz mobile data services, and synchronising the spectrum usage with many other markets in Europe and globally.